arman-javan-sekhavat/arman-javan-sekhavat/README.md

 I earned my BSc in Mechanical Engineering from K.N.
 Toosi University of Technology.

-I'm currently a MSc Mechatronics Engineering student at the University of Tehran.
+I'm currently a M.Sc.
+Mechatronics Engineering student at the University of Tehran.

 My research interests fall at the intersection of deep learning, robotics, and control.